Emergency Replacement & Repair

 Water heaters are familiar in many homes and is typically responsible for the second largest energy usage in a home because of all our daily household activities such as bathing or washing dishes.

 Eligibility is based on a household's income and assets to ensure help goes to those most in need.
-A household’s income must be at or below 60 percent of North Dakota’s median income and within these limits.
+A household’s income must be at or below 60 percent of North Dakota’s median income.

-For more information on the LIHEAP program eligibility, please visit the North Dakota Department of Human Resources website.
+For more information on the LIHEAP program eligibility, please visit the North Dakota Department of Human Services website.